ngo-us/registry/README.md

-# Welcome to the `.ngo.us` Domain Registry
+# Welcome to the `.ngo.us` Subdomain Registry

 ![image](https://github.com/user-attachments/assets/fa5569d1-1c39-4b4e-b11e-6cafb4929bbd)

-Welcome to the `.ngo.us` domain registry, a platform created to support nonprofit organizations and projects around the globe.
+Welcome to the `.ngo.us` subdomain registry, a platform created to support nonprofit organizations and projects around the globe.
 We recognize that domain registration costs have increased significantly, which can be a challenge for non-commercial entities working to make a positive impact.
-Our mission is to eliminate this financial barrier by offering free domain registration services for organizations that are unaffiliated with governmental bodies and operate on a non-commercial basis.
+Our mission is to eliminate this financial barrier by offering free subdomain registration services for organizations that are unaffiliated with governmental bodies and operate on a non-commercial basis.

 ## Features